RapidSoftwareSolutions/Marketplace-Fleep-Package/README.md

 | contactIds| List  | List of account ids to synchronize.

 ## Fleep.synchronizeAllContact
-Returns profile data for given list of id’s.
+Returns profile data for all.
 Use it to update local client side cache.

 | Field       | Type  | Description
 |-------------|-------|----------